Difference Between LLC vs Partnership

 What is LLC (Limited Liability Companies)?

 An LLC is a corporate structure where holders are not themselves responsible for company debts or liabilities.
 In LL, where liability is limited, which provides to the business owners.
 Limited Liability Company is a discrete or individual and definite legal entity that means it can get a tax recognition number, create a bank account, and do its own business all under its name.
 Limited Liability Company can also have foreign entities and individuals as owners.
-Limited Liability Company is created by the filing of the organisation of organization with the state office’s personal assistant.
+Limited Liability Company is created by the filing of the organization of organization with the state office’s personal assistant.
 Limited Liability Company has members instead of shareholders and managers instead of directors and officers.

 What is Partnership?

-A partnership is an action or process where the group known as business partners who all agree to the one business plan and their mutual interests are the same.
+A partnership is an action or process where the group known as business partners all agree to the one business plan and their mutual interests are the same.
 A partnership is formed by multiple co-owners or partners which together do a business.
 Partners can have different shares of ownership or have the same shares.
 And according to their shares, they distribute profits and losses among them.
 The partnership is not able to have another business entity as an owner or a partner.
 There are three categories of partnership that is a general partnership (GP), a Limited partnership (LP), Limited liability partnership (LLP).
 There are nine characteristics of a partnership like sharing of profits, nature of liability, the existence of an agreement, business, agency relationship, membership, a combination of ownership and control, non-transferability of returns, enrollment of the firm.

 Head to Head Comparison between LLC vs Partnership (Infographics)